-Teachers are quick to identify pupils with special educational needs and/or disabilities.
-They have a good understanding of each pupil's needs and they tailor the support they give accordingly.
+Teachers are quick to identify pupils with special educational needs and/or disabilities (SEND).
+They have a good understanding of each pupils' needs and they tailor the support they give accordingly.

 Learning beyond the classroom has had to be reduced over the last year because of the constraints that COVID-19 has placed on the school.
 However, leaders have now begun to open up more opportunities to expand pupils' learning further.
-Pupils have enjoyed working with a visiting artist in recent months and there are plans for more art events in the future.
+Pupils have enjoyed working with an artist in residence and there are plans for more art events in the future.
 Recently, a group of pupils walked to a nearby farm to learn about the sheep that live there.
-Leaders also encourage pupils to be reflective, through thinking about the school's values of compassion, perseverance, respect and joy.
+Leaders also encourage pupils to be reflective through thinking about the school's values of compassion, perseverance and respect.

 The headteacher is fervent in her desire to improve the school further.
 She wants the very best for each pupil.
 Staff and governors are wholly in favour of the direction she has set.
-Teachers are appreciative of the care leaders have taken over considering their workload and well-being.
+Teachers are appreciative of the care leaders have taken over considering their workload and wellbeing.